pengfei99/doc_center/docs/hadoop/casd_utils/drees_bulle_support/D1MUTUA_onboarding.md

 - https://d1mutua-m01.casd.fr:8090/cluster : is the spark cluster web interface which allows you to view spark jobs and available resources of the cluster.

 > The first connection may take few seconds, because of the ticket and group checking.
+> You may also need to accept the certificat if you see warnings.

 ## 3. Check the access of d1mutua-client